pleasureman/testimprovement/article/resource_management_english.md

     $ docker run -it --name c1 --blkio-weight 300 ubuntu:14.04 /bin/bash
     $ docker run -it --name c2 --blkio-weight 600 ubuntu:14.04 /bin/bash

 If you run the following command to do block IO in the two containers at the same time.
-Time spent is inverse proportion of blkio weights of the two containers.
+Time spent is inverse proportion of the blkio weights of the two containers.

     $ time dd if=/mnt/zerofile of=test.out bs=1M count=1024 oflag=direct